 fbpx

-Home » Scandinavia » The Best of Malmö
+Home » Scandinavia » How to See the Best of Malmö, Sweden

 Sweden's southernmost region Skåne has been under Danish rule twice, and remains from battles can be found across the land.
 Archaeological finds date back 80 million years to when dinosaurs roamed the lands.